 These topics are complex and of major consequence.
-This module provides an introduction to raise awareness rather than a comprehensive review of these topics.
-We invite you to use this introductory module as the beginning of a “call to action”—a commitment to and journey of your own reflection and unlearning.
+This course provides an introduction to raise awareness rather than a comprehensive review of these topics.
+We invite you to use this introductory course as the beginning of a “call to action”—a commitment to and journey of your own reflection and unlearning.
 This is difficult work, but long overdue and necessary.

 - describe mental health inequities for older adults from immigrant, refugee, ethnocultural and racialized (IRER) groups.

 - explain social factors influencing the mental health of older adults from IRER groups.